Ghosty920/NotARat/README.md

 So if you want to test it in a rat detector, it'll be detected, even tho it's exactly the same thing.
 GG [isthisarat](https://isthisarat.com/) ig…

 ## All Websites this was tested on
+- [Ratter Scanner](https://ratterscanner.com/) since 1.0 (this may change due to the Network test once webhooks will be added, but for now it doesn't flag)
 - [Rat Rater 2](https://ktibow.github.io/RatRater2/) since 1.1
 - [Rat Rater](https://ktibow.github.io/RatRater/) since 1.0
 - [isthisarat](https://isthisarat.com/) since 1.0